vogler/free-games-claimer/README.md

 Run `node prime-gaming`

 Claiming the Amazon Games works, external Epic Games also work if the account is linked.
-Keys for Origin and GOG should be printed to the console and need to be redeemed manually at the moment.
+Keys for Origin and GOG should be printed to the console and need to be redeemed manually at the moment ([issue](https://github.com/vogler/free-games-claimer/issues/5)).
 Other stores not tested.

 ### Run periodically